1tzyyy/Chatterbox/README.md

 A copy of your url that you use to access this repository (e.g. https://github.com/1tzyyy/improved-chatbot)

-Run your localy repository file, see below example of what you will need to type in your code
+Run your local repository file, see below example of what you will need to type in your code

 (note, use " if you have special characters like a space, otherwise you don't require a " symbol).